schierlm/Oberon2013Modifications/BugFixes/README.md

 Fix 2: Initializing of `GraphicFrames.TBuf` variable
 ----------------------------------------------------

-When you delete text from a Drawing, the extra letters get moved into a `Texts.Buffer` called `Tbuf`.
+If you delete text from a Drawing, the extra letters get moved into a `Texts.Buffer` called `Tbuf`.
 Only that this buffer is never initialized, resulting in memory corruption if you delete enough text.

 Fix 3: Avoid freelist corruption after memory allocation failure